 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Beauty pageant contestants: What do they gain and what do they lose?
+Students participating in beauty pageants: What do they gain, and what do they lose?

-There are beauty pageants of various scales and levels in which the main participants are students from universities and colleges across the country.
+There are currently beauty pageants of varying scales and levels, with the main participants being students from universities and colleges across the country.

 Báo Tuổi TrẻBáo Tuổi Trẻ18/08/2025